Enonya/yuyuko.vim/README.md

 - [x] More ScreenShots.
 - [x] More support for js, json, java, ruby, sql, c#, css, xml, html, php, go.
 - [x] Fix the unexpected syntax in .py file and .vim file.
-- [x] Fix the unexpected syntax in .md file.
+- [x] Fix the unexpected syntax in .md file and .yml file.

 ## Vscode version